-The Maintenance of Effort (MOE) subpopulation consists of individuals entering Medicaid because of the COVID-19 PHE and their eligibility is presently maintained under CMS MOE requirements.
+The Maintenance of Effort (MOE), approved in response to the COVID-19 PHE, provides continuous eligibility for all Medicaid members who were enrolled as of March 18, 2020.
 Table 1-1 illustrates the evolution of Medicaid enrollment in New Mexico from 2013 through 2021, across various milestones.
 Medicaid enrollment in January 2013 represented TANF, SSI, and SSI Dual Eligible populations, together accounting for 578,000 beneficiaries.
 The following year, the Medicaid Expansion group began entering the Centennial Care Program, initially reaching 638,442 beneficiaries in January 2014.
 Over the next 6-year period (2014-2020) the overall Medicaid population increased at an average annual rate of 4.5 percent, reaching 829,830 by January 2020.
-Subsequently, Medicaid enrollment expanded from the COVID-19 PHE and related MOE requirements, reaching 911,572 by January 2021.